thekrishnajeena/Form-Saver/README.md

-# 🧠 FormSaver — Never Lose Your Answers Again
+# 🧠 FormSaver: Never Lose Your Answers Again

 > A lightweight browser extension that **auto-saves everything you type in online forms** and lets you restore it anytime.